fauna-labs/fauna-shopapp-flask/README.md

 python -m shop.app
 ```

-Now you should be able to open SwaggerUI by accesing http://localhost:8888/api/ at your browser
+Now you should be able to open SwaggerUI by accessing http://localhost:8888/api/ at your browser

+For login you can use any accounts listed [here](https://github.com/fireridlle/faunadb-shop/blob/master/shop/fauna/init/seed_data.py#L54)